 When a single distraction includes all three types of distracted driving, we call that a “triple threat.”
 These distractions take your hands off the wheel, your eyes off the road, and your mind away from driving at the same time.

 Triple threats are more prevalent than you may realize.
 Think about some of the most common driving distractions: Texting and driving, eating and driving, and even talking to a passenger.
 Each of these draws your attention, your eyes, and your hands away from driving and toward something else.
 And that feedback plays into itself.

 Say you want to do something as simple as adjusting the heat.
 You first expend cognitive power to realize you’re cold.
 Then you look at the control knobs, a visual distraction, and decide how hot you want it.
 You adjust the knobs (a manual distraction) and shortly realize it’s a little too hot and you’re uncomfortable (another cognitive distraction).
 Now the process starts over again until you find the perfect temperature.

 That’s just one example of a triple threat, and the more time you spend on these distractions, the more likely you are to be involved in a serious crash.

-If you or someone you love were seriously injured by a distracted driver, we can fight for you.
-If you’d like an experienced Connecticut accident attorney from RisCassi & Davis, P.C. to evaluate your case, don’t hesitate to call us at (860) 245-2412 or send us an email!
+Have you or someone you love were seriously injured by a distracted driver?
+For help from our Connecticut accident attorney from RisCassi & Davis, P.C. don’t hesitate to call us at (860) 245-2412 or contact us online!